Dallas Arts

 DAYS & HOURS: Tue-Sun 10a-5p, Thu 10a-9p

-ADDRESS: 2010 Flora Street, Dallas TX MAP
+ADDRESS: 2010 Flora Street, Dallas, TX

 AT&T Performing Arts Center

-DESCRIPTION: This venue encompasses 10 acres within downtown Dallas Arts District; it includes the Margot and Bill Winspear Opera House, Dee and Charles Wyly Theatre, Annette Strauss Square and Elaine D. and Charles A. Sammons Park.
+DESCRIPTION: This venue encompasses 10 acres within the downtown Dallas Arts District; it includes the Margot and Bill Winspear Opera House, Dee and Charles Wyly Theatre, Annette Strauss Square, and Elaine D. and Charles A. Sammons Park.
 The Center presents a variety of programs year-round in its indoor and outdoor performance venues, including contemporary dance and music, as well as other touring and community performances.
-The Center also provides performance space for local performing arts organizations, such as Dallas Black Dance Theatre, The Dallas Opera, Dallas Theater Center, Texas Ballet Theater and Anita Martinez Ballet Folklorico.
+The Center also provides performance space for local performing arts organizations, such as Dallas Black Dance Theatre, The Dallas Opera, Dallas Theater Center, Texas Ballet Theater, and Anita Martinez Ballet Folklorico.

 BOX OFFICE: Mon-Sat 10a–6p and Sun 11a–4p

-ADDRESS: 2403 Flora Street, Dallas, TX MAP
+ADDRESS: 2403 Flora Street, Dallas, TX

 RAPID TRANSIT: DART City Place Station